devemrekaratas/e-commerce/README.md

 - User authentication with Sidebase Auth
 - Product listing fetched from DummyJSON
 - Responsive UI with Nuxt UI
-- Sorting options for product listings (Recommended, Ascending, Descending)
+- Animated sorting options for product listings (Price: Low to High, Price: High to Low)

 ## Installation